 Technology in Our Lives The role of electronics in a child's life has changed dramatically in the many years that we have been teaching.
 Now most phones can access games, photographs, websites and videos.
 Although many aspects of society and technology have changed rapidly over the years, we believe that the nature of childhood is essentially the same as it was thousands of years ago.
 At a most basic level, children learn best from direct experiences and when they feel safe, rested, fed, and inspired.

 We also want to cultivate in the students the stamina needed to persevere in building good habits for learning.
 These include being able to focus and pay attention, listen and comprehend, imagine and manipulate mental pictures and processes, memorize, stand tall and still, as well as to move with core strength, flexibility and rhythm.
 To learn, the mind and body must be available and receptive.
 Research shows that the overuse of technology and screen time erode a child’s ability to function in these critical ways.
 Of course, there are appropriate uses for the technological tools of our age, but the addictive qualities of video games and other electronic activities underscore the harm that can be done mentally, physically, and socially.
 We urge parents to be very cautious about allowing children to have significant time with electronics, especially unsupervised time.
+Students are not allowed to use screens on campus except with special permission from a teacher.

 Environmental Responsibility At School on the Rise we are attempting to use natural resources wisely.
 We have a small solar array installed on the roof and we open windows and doors when the weather is good and leave lights off when rooms are not being actively used to decrease our electrical energy needs.
 We actively encourage the students to compost food scraps, recycle paper goods, use reusable cups, plates, and utensils, and we try to limit our use of water by asking the students to delay flushing the toilets when they only pee.
 We encourage parents to consider adding environmentally responsible habits at home to support the students learning them at school.
 Ideas on ways we can demonstrate increasingly responsible operations are welcome.